dasarpai/old.dasarpai.github.io/_dsblog/2025-01-03-AI-Predictions-for-2025.md

 ### **9. Challenges of AI-Generated Content**
 - Proliferation of low-quality, AI-generated content flooding platforms (termed "AI slop"), leading to potential SEO penalties and a need for better content regulation.
-- SEO business will be completely revamp
+- SEO business will be completely revamped
 - Ethical challenges in discerning AI-generated content from real content will drive the need for verification systems.
 - People will become less reactive to even real videos/audio/content, because of the flood of AI-generated content.